kewbish/matter/README.md

 # Matter
 ![Matter logo - a mobius strip with a m.](assets/matter192.png)
 An RSS links page + bookmarker.
-Heavily personalized.
 Made in vanilla JS, December 2020 to present.
 Created by [Kewbish](https://github.com/kewbish).
 Released under the [GNU GPLv3 License](./LICENSE).